 - You can explore all six glacial lakes at 4,700-5,000 meters of altitude.
 If you have a camera with you, you can capture the beauty in photographs.

 - You can climb Gokyo Ri peak to witness the appealing view of Mount Everest, Lhotse, Makalu, and Cho Oyu.

 - Exploring the local culture and connecting with the local people is one of the most fun activities to perform at Gokyo Lake.
-You can go on a cultural tour to Sherpa villages and monasteries to learn about the Sherpa culture and their way of life.
+You can take a cultural tour of Sherpa villages and monasteries to learn about the Sherpa culture and their way of life.